-National Endowment for the Humanities (NEH) - NEH-Mellon Fellowships for Digital Publication
+National Endowment for the Humanities (NEH) - Dialogues on the Experience of War

-National Science Foundation (NSF) - Documenting Endangered Languages (DEL)
+National Science Foundation (NSF) - Science, Technology, and Society (STS)

 Science, Technology, and Society (STS) is an interdisciplinary field that investigates topics relating to the scientific, technological, engineering and mathematical (STEM) disciplines, including medical science.
 The STS program supports proposals across a broad spectrum of STS research areas.
 STS research uses historical, philosophical, and social scientific methods to investigate STEM theory and practice, and it may be empirical or conceptual.
 Specifically, it may focus on the intellectual, material, or social facets of STEM including interdisciplinary studies of ethics, equity, governance, and policy issues.

 National Science Foundation (NSF) - Innovations in Graduate Education Program (IGE)

 Innovations in Graduate Education (IGE) projects will generate potentially transformative models for improvements in graduate education that prepare the next generation of scientists and engineers for the full range of possible STEM career paths to advance the nation’s STEM enterprise.
 IGE is dedicated solely to piloting, testing, and validating innovative approaches to graduate education and to generating the knowledge required for the customization and implementation of the most successful, transformative ones.
 The primary target population for IGE projects must be master’s and/or doctoral STEM students in a research-based degree program that requires a thesis or dissertation.